datageek42AB/Professional-Portfolio/README.md

  * Naive Bayes

 ## Mentoring Materials
-The contexts of this folder contains the solutions for SQL training programs I have implemented in the past for those new to SQL at AmerisourceBergen.
+The contents of this folder contains the solutions for SQL training programs I have implemented in the past for those new to SQL at AmerisourceBergen.
 These were created for testers who required a greater understanding of SQL for client analytics testing

 ## Predicted Investment Opportunities
 Thie project utilized time series analysis along with other techniques to assess historical housing & real estate data and forceast average median housing value by zipcode for 2018.